Gunehee/GEOG458_MapDesignAndTileGeneration/README.md

 This is the layer (tile) of the general map with dots that indicates the location of every public school in Seattle.
 I used the zoom level at a minimum of 3 and a maximum of 14 for this tile as well.
 Therefore, you are able to see the area of Seattle properly as long as you zoom in the map between 3 to 14.
 The examined geographic area of this map is also a central region of Seattle from White Center to North Gate.
 You can see the number and location of the public school and analyze the distribution of the public school location.
 You can see how the public schools are distributed in equilibrium.

+[Here](https://data-seattlecitygis.opendata.arcgis.com/datasets/SeattleCityGIS::seattle-public-schools-sites-2022-2023/explore) is the reference of the data I used.

 - **Public school location in Seattle with base map**

 ![Public school location in Seattle with base map](https://github.com/Gunehee/GEOG458_MapDesignAndTileGeneration/blob/main/img/tile%203.png)